voidspace/voidspace.github.io/beginning-python.md

 If you're interesting in this course, which can be delivered on-site or on our premises and the contents can be tailored to your needs, please contact [Michael Foord](mailto:michael@python.org[])

-It's a great introduction course for course like [Practical Python](/practical-pthon/) or [Web Testing with Python](/web-testing/).
+It's a great introduction course for courses like [Practical Python](/practical-pthon/) or [Web Testing with Python](/web-testing/).

 Python is a very powerful language, capable of building full systems and applications